System Design Space

 Hardware virtualization

-Creating virtual machines with separate guest operating systems.
+Virtual machines with separate guest operating systems running above a hypervisor.

 Virtualization at the OS level

-Containers share the kernel but isolate processes and the file system.
+Containers share one kernel but isolate processes, file systems, and network context.

 Network virtualization

-Virtual networks, switches and balancers on top of the physical network.
+Virtual networks, switches, and balancers layered on top of the physical network.

 Storage virtualization